botanio/sdk/README.md

 ![Most active users who did particular events](docs/segment_user_ids2.png)

 ###Advanced integration
-Actually, 70% benefit from analytics usage lies in sending right events with right data inside.
+Actually, most benefit from analytics usage lies in sending right events with right data inside.
-Here is some ways of sending events, which we use.
+Here is some best practices we recommend.
 Feel free to contribute your ways or improve existing ones.

 #####Commands order
 That's how you can see what command users execute after which: